 During the 20th century poliomyelitis (polio) was a commonly contracted disease in Australia.
+Until the 1950s, polio crippled thousands of children every year in industrialised countries.
+Soon after the introduction of effective vaccines in the late 1950s (IPV) and early 1960s (OPV), polio was brought under control, and practically eliminated as a public health problem in industrialised countries.
 During the peak polio epidemics from the 1930’s to the 1960’s, significant numbers of Australians experienced paralytic polio (between 20,000 and 40,000 people).
 This figure must be increased 200-fold to obtain the estimated number of infected cases during the same period.
 The cases may be categorised as follows:

 - 89% were unaware of infection or were affected minimally short-term and were not expected to be affected long-term.